-- Do not disable app notifications. - Install updates to keep the app working correctly. - To obtain a printed version of the smartphone app user guide, please refer to information on the back page of this user quide or consult customer support.
+- Use only our compatible mobile device app with your hearing aids. - Do not disable app notifications. - Install updates to keep the app working correctly. - To get a printed version of the smartphone app user's guide, please refer to information on the back page of this user's guide or consult customer support.

-- For assistance with pairing and using these products with your hearing aids, contact your hearing care professional or visit our support site. - If your Bluetooth® enabled Android smartphone does not stream directly to your hearing aids, you can use our ReSound Phone Clip+ for streaming capabilities.
+- For assistance with pairing and using these products with your hearing said, contact your hearing care professional or visit our support site. - If your Bluetooth® enabled Android smartphone does not stream directly to your hearing aids, you can use our Phone Clip+ for streaming capabilities.

-ReSound Assist (optional)
+Online Services (optional)

-If you have signed up to use ReSound Assist with your hearing aids, you can have your hearing aids adjusted remotely without having to visit your hearing care professional.
+If you have signed up to use Online Services with your hearing aids, you can have your hearing aids adjusted remotely without having to visit your hearing care professional.
 All you need is a smart device that is Internet enabled.
 This allows you to experience freedom and flexibility such as: